Skip to main content

 For a comprehensive list of toy recalls, go to the U.S. Consumer Product Safety Commission (CPSC) website.
 You can also sign up for CPSC alerts about recalls of infant/child products.

-To report a scam, file a complaint or get additional information, contact the Michigan Department of Attorney General:
+To report a scam, file a complaint or get additional information, contact the Attorney General's Consumer Protection Team at:

 Consumer Protection Team